umbraco/UmbracoDocs/Extending/Language-Files/index.md

 		...
 	</language>

-If you do update any of the core language files or you add a new language, don't forget to help the rest of the community by submitting a Pull request so that your changes are merged into the core.
+If you do update any of the core language files or you add a new language, don't forget to help the rest of the community by [submitting a pull request](/Contribute/index.md) so that your changes are merged into the core.